googleapis/java-storage/README.md

 See the [Cloud Storage client library docs][javadocs] to learn how to use this Cloud Storage Client Library.

+## About Storage Control

+The [Storage Control API][storage-control-reference] lets you perform metadata-specific, control plane, and long-running operations.

+The Storage Control API creates one space to perform metadata-specific, control plane, and long-running operations apart from the Storage API.
+Separating these operations from the Storage API improves API standardization and lets you run faster releases.

 #### Creating an authorized service object